aleshaleksey/fansys23/08-spell-list.md

 **Limitation**:
 - The elemental summoned corresponds to the spellcasting type, thus if the spell is cast with "Spellcasting: Elemental(Fire)", the elemental will be of type "fire".
 - If the caster is aligned to the element opposite to the element of the elemental, it makes a CHA save vs the caster.
 On success it breaks free of the caster's control and becomes hostile to the caster and their allies.
+- This spell can be cast with "Spellcasting: Nature", however, in this case the elemental is level VI instead of level VIII, and one can only summon elementals from their element.
+More precisely:
+  - For a water elemental the caster needs a stream, pond, lake or sea.
+  - For a fire elemental the caster needs a fire of at least medium size.
+  - For an ear elemental, the caster needs at least 4 squares (10ft x 10ft) unworked earth.
+  - For an air elemental, the cast needs an open sky.

 **Special**:
 - The material component for the spell is as follows: